morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - It is fast.
 I have consistently measured around 545 Mbps (clean DFS channel) using iperf3 with the [out-of-kernel driver](https://github.com/morrownr/88x2bu).
 Testing with the in-kernel driver in kernel 6.3 as of 2023-04-10 shows an iperf3 score of 410 Mbps.
 The in-kernel driver appears to be stable at this point and the performance is reasonably good.
 Optimizations continue to be merged.

-- Range is above average for a rtl8812bu based adapter.

 - The adapter comes with a nice extension cable/stand.
 One of the best designs that I have used.

 - The quality seems to be above average.